Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 a.
 Taking ownership of MOPP Levels.

-Minimum MOPP levels must be directed by corps, and higher-level commanders must also recommend greater MOPP levels proportional to the threat.
+Corps must direct minimum MOPP levels, and higher-level commanders must also recommend greater MOPP levels proportional to the threat.

-They are informed about any strategic or tactical intelligence pointing to the potential employment of NBC weapons.
-The primary duty for improving the defensive posture of the unit falls to these commanders.
+These commanders are informed about any strategic or tactical intelligence pointing to the potential employment of NBC weapons.
+Their primary duty is to improve the unit's defensive posture.

 Division and subordinate commanders are responsible for issuing orders for MOPP2 through MOPP4.